mneia-gr/mneia-isbn/README.md

-# ISBN #
+# Mneia ISBN #

-**isbn** is a collection of tools for working with International Standard Book Numbers in Python.
+**Mneia ISBN** is a collection of tools for working with International Standard Book Numbers in Python.
 It can validate, hyphenate, and convert ISBNs between formats.

 This library is inspired by, and partially ported from, the [isbn3](https://github.com/inventaire/isbn3) Javascript